7887 E. 60th Ave.

 4.

-the Commerce City Civic Center, 7887 E 60th Ave, Commerce City,
+Commerce City Civic Center, 7887 E 60th Ave, Commerce City, CO

-CO 80022.
-There will be the opportunity for public comment at the
+80022.
+There will be the opportunity for public comment at the meeting

-meeting during public comment and/or for each agenda item.
+during public comment and/or for each agenda item.
+Comments may be

-Comments may be consolidated under the Public Comment part of the
+consolidated under the Public Comment part of the meeting.
+The public

 Jeff Mark spoke on the Land Development Code, highlighting Motor Court driveways